renatolfc/prwlock/README.rst

 Changes
 -------

+* 0.3.0: Completed the API's implementation.
+Namely:
+     * Added support for immediate failure when locks cannot be obtained;
+     * Added timeouts for obtaining the locks.
 * 0.2.0: Added support for RWLocks on Windows XP and above.
 Changed the API so that the lock can be imported as `from prwlock import RWLock`, instead of the slightly awkward `from prwlock.prwlock import RWLock` method.